 - Successfully advocated for increased penalties for government entities that don’t allow access to public meetings, proceedings and records, as required by Georgia law.

-- Formally objected to the arrests of journalists requesting open records and covering public protests.
+- Formally objected to the arrests of journalists covering issues of public interest.

-- Written letters of inquiry to help broadcasters, print and online journalists from across the state gain access to government meetings, records and court proceedings.
+- Written letters of inquiry to help Georgia citizens and journalists gain access to government meetings, court proceedings and public records.